brundinm/geospy/README.md

 game created by the National Geographic's Education Foundation in collaboration with Maggie's Earth Adventure.
 GeoSpy was released sometime in the mid-2000s and retired in 2020.
-It was a browser-based client-side application that was programmed primarily in Adobe Flash, with ActionScript 3.0 compiled into .swf files that were hosted on the National Geographic Kids portal until Flash was retired in December 2020.
+It was a browser-based client-side application that was programmed primarily in Adobe Flash, with ActionScript 3.0 code compiled into .swf files that were hosted on the National Geographic Kids portal until Flash was retired in December 2020.

 Players are recruited to act as GeoSpy agents to help identify continents, countries, and states or provinces (the states or provinces are for the countries